-Hate crimes are targeted at a person because of hostility or prejudice towards a person’s:
+Hate crimes are targeted at a person because of hostility or prejudice towards the following:

 - Disability